Bot or Human? Detecting ChatGPT Imposters with A Single Question: Leveraging the Weakness of LLM

 \subsection{Substitution}

 It is known that LLMs often output contents that are inconsistent with context~\citep{inconsistency1,inconsistency2}.
 It is a shared weakness of current LLMs.
 We ask LLMs to spell a random word under a given substitution rule, testing if they can follow the rule consistently.
 The random word has a length between five to ten characters, which is randomly sampled from a dictionary.
-Here is an example used to test both LLMs and humans:
+Here is an example:

-Despite the fact that LLMs have been trained to learn the rule of "substitution" during pretraining, they still struggle with applying this rule consistently and repeatedly as in the above substitution task.
-This testing concept could be further generalized to encryption scheme where a string is transformed based rules. \nop{The pre-training using fragmented contexts cannot enable the LLMs to understand the logic under the word "substitution."} \nop{The average accuracies of GPT and ChatGPT on substitution \our{} are 4\% and 6\%.
-Substitution have a stronger ability to distinguish than counting.}
+LLMs are struggle with applying this rule consistently and repeatedly as in the above substitution task.
+This testing concept could be further generalized to encryption scheme where a string is transformed based rules.